pepipost/pepipost-sdk-php/README.md

 <a name="announcements"></a>
 # Announcements

-v3 has been released!
-Please see the [release notes](https://github.com/pepipost/pepipost-sdk-php/releases/tag/v3.0.0) for details.
+v2.5.0 has been released!
+Please see the [release notes](https://github.com/pepipost/pepipost-sdk-php/releases/tag/v2.5.0) for details.

-All updates to this library are documented in our [CHANGELOG](https://github.com/pepipost/pepipost-sdk-php/blob/master/CHANGELOG.md) and [releases](https://github.com/pepipost/pepipost-sdk-php/releases).
+All updates to this library are documented in our [releases](https://github.com/pepipost/pepipost-sdk-php/releases).
 For any queries, feel free to reach out us at dx@pepipost.com

 <a name="roadmap"></a>
 ## Roadmap